marquel12/Vehicle-Builder/README.md

   ![How to start application in the terminal](image.png)

-  #### Click on video to check out the functionality of the Truck class in the terminal. [video](https://drive.google.com/file/d/17DvKj8-oRGUdPidCyhiFE1tLuMBpf9Ga/view?pli=1)
+  #### Click on [video](https://drive.google.com/file/d/17DvKj8-oRGUdPidCyhiFE1tLuMBpf9Ga/view?pli=1) to check out the functionality of the Truck class in the terminal.

-  #### Click on video to check out the functionality of the Motorbike class in the terminal. [video](https://drive.google.com/file/d/1f6yF_ig7sNiEQWRMQJNFZ7iVHIrYZR2h/view)
+  #### Click on [video](https://drive.google.com/file/d/1f6yF_ig7sNiEQWRMQJNFZ7iVHIrYZR2h/view) to check out the functionality of the Motorbike class in the terminal.

   ## Credits